vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql/index.md

 - `Int`: A signed 32-bit integer.
 - `Float`: A signed double-precision floating-point value.
-- `String`: A UTF-8 character sequence.
+- `String`: A `UTF-8` character sequence.
 - `Boolean`: `true` or `false`.
-- `ID`: The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
+- `ID`: The ID scalar type represents a unique identifier, often used to re fetch an object or as the key for a cache.
 The ID type is serialized in the same way as a String; however, defining it as an `ID` signifies that it is not intended to be human-readable.

 If you need to define a custom type like a date you can do so but this needs to be configured on the server side.
 GraphQL Java comes with some [additional Scalar Types](https://www.notion.so/Getting-started-with-Spring-for-GraphQL-9e17a62b25e843658bdd07a3beef6e62) as well as the ability to define your own.

 ### Root Operation Types

 After you have set up your object types you will need a way to read and write data from your API.
-There are 3 root operation types in GrqphQL:
+There are 3 root operation types in GraqphQL:

 ![GraphQL Root Operation Types](./images/root_operation_types.png)